-While working on the film I learned a lot about directing and producing, as well as effects work, and found I can think on my feet and learn new things pretty quickly.
+While working on the film, I learned a lot about directing and producing, as well as effects work, and found I can think on my feet and learn new things pretty quickly.
 I'm very lucky to have been able to work with so many talented artists, and hope the people who watch this short will enjoy all the hard work we put in to it.
 You can see more about our filmmaking process further down the page.
+(Festivals include: the Indie Best Films Festival, Eclipse Film Festival CA, Nature Track Film Festival CA, Film One Fest in NJ, Uni-Fest in GA, Mt.
+Buller Short Film Festival in Australia, the Popup Anthology Screening in NJ, and the First Annual Palm Springs International Animation Festival.
+Ursa Major won best student-film at both Film One Fest and Nature Track Film Festival, and placed as a finalist in the Indie Best Films Festival and Eclipse International Film Festival.)

 Click above to download and view the short's press kit.
 Below are some production stills from the short, and beneath those you can find more about the filmmaking process.